DM872/dm872.github.io/_posts/2021-05-28-salt_spreading.md

 - $\|a(\{u\})\|=1$ and $\|a^+(\{u\})\|=\|a^-(\{u\})\|=0$
 - $\|a(\{u\})\|=0$ and $\|a^+(\{u\})\|=1$ and $a^+(\{u\})=a^-(\{u\})$

-The set of nodes where U-turn must be avoided is $V\setminus U$.
+Thus, the set of nodes where U-turn must be avoided is $V\setminus U$.
+The python code includes the calculation of $U$.

 ### Your Tasks